Waked/callmejson/README.md

 # callmejson
-A JSON-XML converter for OOP class
+A JSON-XML converter as an OOP course project